Entries by Kyle Langan

 Improving auto risk mitigation on dangerous roads

 Intervention Brings Product Liability, Recall Risk for Manufacturers Kyle Langan, 2024 Manufacturers intervene to provide a quantity of supply for a product’s market.
-However, the process can lead to unforeseen consequences (sometimes it is only unforeseen for the consumer, like the case of Semaglutide).
-[1] This intervention by the manufacturer can cause a bodily injury […]
+However, the process can lead to unforeseen consequences — sometimes it is only unforeseen for the consumer, like the case of Semaglutide.
+[1] This intervention by manufacturers can cause bodily injury worse […]